toko258/toko258.github.io/_posts/2020-04-19-Models and the Covid-19 pandemic.md

   One parameter which was truly unknown was the ratio of expected deaths to diagnosed cases:  for every 100 people who become ill from the Covid-19 virus, how many would die.
 Initially it was assumed that 1 to 4 people would not survive, indicating a fatal rate of 1%-4%.
+A study from 3/31/2020 published in The Lancet reported an estimated fatal rate of 3.67%.
 A quick examination of the current data reveals an even wider range of outcomes: of countries reporting over 100K diagnosed cases of Covid-19, the range of fatal rates is 3.1% in Germany to 13.2% in Italy.
 The U.S., with a dataset over 3X that of any other country, is revealing a fatal rate of 5.3%.
 This is based on over 750K diagnosed cases.